Custody/Parenting Time Evaluators

-- Darrin Nichols, J.D. - Post-Judgment Custody Matters; parenting time concerns for cases in which the father's last name begins with H-O
+- David Owens, M.S. - Post-Judgment Custody Matters; parenting time concerns for cases in which the father's last name begins with H-O

-- Pamela Krohn, M. A - Pre-Judgment Custody Matters; and parenting time concerns for cases in which the father's last name begins with A-G
+- Kara Rohn, MA, LPC - Pre-Judgment Custody Matters; and parenting time concerns for cases in which the father's last name begins with A-G

 - Nichole Noonan - Secretary to the family evaluators and to the Assistant Friend of the Court